-Here he speaks to Brendan Hayes about the selling of his famed Knocktoran Stud - subscribers can get more great insight from Martin every Monday to Friday.
+Here he discusses the news that 2020 Derby winner Serpentine has been gelded - subscribers can get more great insight from Martin every Monday to Friday.

 All you need do is click on the link above, sign up and then read at your leisure each weekday morning from 7am.

 I still believe in my heart that the Derby is the most important stallion-making race in the calendar, even if my head knows better, and yet I have to admit to feeling no great sense of dejection or disappointment at the news of the 2020 winner Serpentine's gelding operation as he continues his career in Australia.

 In truth, the development had an air of inevitability about it.
 I won’t have it that there is such a thing as a bad winner of the Epsom Classic, but Serpentine was certainly an unusual winner of an unusual Derby.